Green Day: 2003–2006: American Idiot and renewed success

 Green Day live in Germany during the American Idiot World Tour.

 Green Day collaborated with Iggy Pop on two tracks for his album Skull Ring in November 2003.
-On February 1, 2004, a cover of "I Fought the Law" (originally performed by The Crickets) made its debut on a commercial for iTunes during NFL Super Bowl XXXVIII.
+On February 1, 2004, a cover of "I Fought the Law" (originally performed by the Crickets) made its debut on a commercial for iTunes during NFL Super Bowl XXXVIII.
 American Idiot was released in September 2004 and debuted at number one on the Billboard 200 chart.
-Backed by the success of the album's first single "American Idiot", it was the band's first album to reach this pinnacle.
+Backed by the success of the first single, "American Idiot", it was the band's first album to reach this pinnacle.
 American Idiot was labeled a punk rock opera and follows the journey of the fictitious "Jesus of Suburbia".
 It depicts modern American life under the control of an idiot ruler who lets people be misinformed by the media and a "redneck agenda".
 It gives different angles on an everyman, modern icons, and leaders.
 Released two months before US President George W. Bush was reelected, it became protest art and went on to sell 6 million copies in the US.

 American Idiot won the 2005 Grammy for Best Rock Album and was nominated in six other categories, including Album of the Year.
 The album helped Green Day win seven of the eight awards it was nominated for at the 2005 MTV Video Music Awards; the "Boulevard of Broken Dreams" video won six of those awards.
 A year later, "Boulevard of Broken Dreams" won Grammy Award for Record of the Year.
 In 2009, Kerrang! named American Idiot the best album of the decade, NME ranked it number 60 in a similar list, and Rolling Stone ranked it 22nd.
 Rolling Stone also listed "Boulevard of Broken Dreams" and "American Idiot" among the 100 best songs of the 2000s, at number 65 and 47, respectively.
 In 2005, the album ranked 420 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.
 In 2012, the album was ranked number 225 on Rolling Stones list of the 500 Greatest Albums of All Time.